The freeness and trace conjectures for parabolic Hecke subalgebras: Hecke algebras and parabolic Hecke subalgebras

 By \cite[Theorem 2.1]{mut}, in order to find the parabolic subgroups of a complex reflection group, it is enough to determine the parabolic subgroups of irreducible complex reflection groups.
 Following \cite[Lemma 3.3 and Theorem 3.11]{taylor} (see also \cite[Theorem 3.6]{mut}), $W'$ is a parabolic subgroup of $G(de,e,n)$ if and only if $W'$ is isomorphic to a direct product of the form

-with $n_0, n_1, \ldots,n_k \in \N$ and $\sum_{j=0}^k n_j=n$ (if $n_j=0$, then the corresponding factor is omitted).
-As far as the exceptional groups are concerned, a list of all parabolic subgroups (up to conjugation) for each group $G_n$, $n=4,\dots, 37$ is given in \cite{ta}.
-Taylor uses MAGMA to construct all reflection subgroups for each $G_n$ and then checks which of them are the pointwise stabilisers of their space of fixed points.
+with $n_0, n_1, \ldots,n_k \in \N$ and $\sum_{j=0}^k n_j = n$ (if $n_j=0$, then the corresponding factor is omitted).
+As far as the exceptional groups are concerned, a list of all parabolic subgroups (up to conjugation) for each group $G_n$, $n=4,\dots, 37$ is given in \cite[Appendix C]{OT} and in \cite{ta}.
+In the latter, Taylor uses MAGMA to construct all reflection subgroups for each $G_n$ and then checks which of them are the pointwise stabilisers of their space of fixed points.